University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 make bin

-Edit sa_app and set the user to run against and the path to your credentials.
+Edit sa_app/sa.py and set the user to run against and the path to your credentials.

 Run ./sa > my.json  to get the list of files.